 The plaque which commemorates the event is written in French but translated to English it reads: ‘In this building formerly the York Hotel, on September 3, 1783, David Hartley, in the name of the King of England, Benjamin Franklin, John Jay, John Adams, in the name of the United States of America, signed the definitive treaty of peace recognizing the independence of the United States.’

 Today, 56 rue Jacob is no longer Hotel d’York but serves as an administration building for Sciences Po, one of France’s premier universities and the alma mater of many of the French elite.

 Hotel d’Angleterre (44 rue Jacob, Paris 6) later became a hotel for tourists (with the name of Hotel Jacob and then Hotel d’Angleterre again), quite popular amongst many American celebrities.
 The Hemingways, for example, spent their first nights in Paris in Hotel d’Angleterre, and today visitors can still book room #14, where the Hemingways stayed.

 At the end of the Léopold-Sédar-Senghor footbridge, on the Anatole France quay, sits a majestic statue of Thomas Jefferson (1743-1826), the most Parisian of the Americans.

-Thomas Jefferson was, in fact, ambassador of the United States in France from 1785 to 1789.
-He was the third president of the United States (1801-1809) and one of the most eminent Founding Fathers, who notably distinguished himself by the purchase of Louisiana from France for a mouthful of bread.
-Jefferson didn’t hesitate to declare that ‘Each man of culture has two homelands: his own and France.’
+Thomas Jefferson was, in fact, ambassador of the United States to France from 1785 to 1789.
+He was the third president of the United States (1801-1809) and one of the most eminent Founding Fathers, who notably distinguished himself by purchasing Louisiana from France for a mouthful of bread.
+Jefferson didn’t hesitate to declare, “Each man of culture has two homelands: his own and France.”
 In Paris, a quote like this deserves a magnificent statue!

 Lafayette’s Tomb at Picpus Cemetery